Horse ivermectin is not safe for human consumption and can cause serious health risks if misused.

 The Origins and Purpose of Horse Ivermectin

-Ivermectin was originally developed as a veterinary drug to combat parasites in animals like horses, cattle, and sheep.
+Ivermectin was developed as an antiparasitic medicine and later became widely used in veterinary care to combat parasites in animals like horses, cattle, and sheep.
 Its effectiveness against a broad spectrum of parasites made it a staple in animal healthcare for decades.
-The formulation for horses is specifically tailored to their physiology and parasite load, which differs vastly from humans.
+The formulation for horses is specifically tailored to equine physiology and parasite control needs, which differ substantially from those in humans.

-Horse ivermectin typically comes in large doses designed to treat heavy parasitic infestations in animals.
-These doses are much higher than those approved for humans.
-The concentration and inactive ingredients in horse ivermectin are not regulated or tested for human safety.
-This means that even if the active drug, ivermectin, is the same compound used medically for humans, the overall product is not safe to ingest.
+Horse ivermectin typically comes in concentrated forms designed for large animals and weight-based veterinary dosing.
+These products can deliver far more ivermectin than a human dose would normally require.
+The concentration and inactive ingredients in horse ivermectin have not been evaluated for human safety.
+This means that even though ivermectin itself is also used in human medicine, the overall veterinary product is not considered safe for people to ingest.

 Differences Between Human and Horse Ivermectin

 The active ingredient, ivermectin, is indeed used in human medicine but under strict dosing guidelines and pharmaceutical standards.
-Human ivermectin comes in tablets or topical forms with carefully controlled dosages to treat conditions like river blindness, scabies, and certain parasitic infections.
+Human ivermectin comes in tablets or topical forms with carefully controlled dosages to treat certain parasitic infections, while some topical products are also used for conditions such as head lice and rosacea.

 Horse ivermectin formulations differ significantly: